QUVA-Lab/artemis/README.md

 Artemis is a collection of tools that make it easier to run experiments in Python.
 These include:

-### A [framework for defining experiments](http://artemis-ml.readthedocs.io/en/latest/experiments.html) and logging their results (text output and figures) so that they can be reviewed later and replicated easily.
+### A [simple framework for organizing your experiments](http://artemis-ml.readthedocs.io/en/latest/experiments.html) and logging their results (text output and figures) so that they can be reviewed later and replicated easily.

 e.g.
 ```